sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 In this design, every family has a master ed25519 "family key".
 A node is in the family iff its server descriptor includes a certificate of its ed25519 identity key with the family key.
-The certificate format is as in the tor-certs.txt spec; we would allocate a new certificate type for this usage.
+The certificate format the one in the tor-certs.txt spec; we would allocate a new certificate type for this usage.
 These certificates would need to include the signing key in the appropriate extension.